maggiben/rocko_decoy/website/content/learn/how-to-borrow-from-a-defi-protocol/index.md

 -   Interest Rate: As covered above, interest rate is the cost of borrowing an asset or the return of supplying an asset.
-Interest rates can be either fixed or floating.
+Interest rates can be either fixed or floating rate.
 A fixed interest rate means that the rate is constant and does not change over time.
 A floating interest rate means that the rate changes periodically based on market conditions.
 Different protocols have different interest rates for different assets and some offer fixed interest rates for fixed-term loans.